A note on the $(\infty,n)$-category of cobordisms: The (infty,n) -category of bordisms Bordn

-\begin{proof} The above assignment indeed is well-defined since the underlying assignment for the underlying intervals is well-defined and since the map $|f|$ is a submersion, the pullback of $M\to \eDelta{l}$ along $|f|$ also is a submersion.
-Moreover, the assignment is functorial, since pullback commutes contravariantly with composition.
+\end{enumerate} \end{defn} The above assignment is indeed well-defined since the underlying assignment for the underlying intervals is well-defined and since the map $|f|$ is a submersion, the pullback of $M\to \eDelta{l}$ along $|f|$ is also a submersion.
+Moreover, the assignment is functorial, since pullback commutes contravariantly with composition, and thus $(\PBord_n^V)_{k_1,\ldots, k_n}$ is a simplicial set.

-It remains to show that this space is a Kan complex.
-This follows from the fact that smooth singular chains of a topological space form a Kan complex and the above space arises this way when endowing the underlying set with the topology coming from the space of submanifolds. \end{proof}